 - Add the chicken broth to a pot and bring it to a boil over medium-high heat.

 - Turn the heat off and add the butter and Parmesan.
 Stir the butter and Parmesan into the polenta until fully melted.
-Taste the polenta and adjust the salt or butter as desired.
+Taste and adjust the salt or butter as desired.
 Serve immediately.

 See how we calculate recipe costs here.